chochkov/GreenMidget/README.md

 Benchmarking
 ----------

+Before moving on, let's say that `GreenMidget` is intended for asynchronous spam checks.
+Using ActiveRecord as backend has the benefit of wide support and easy setup, but as it also means that the time performance will become progressively worse the more training you provide.

-1. GreenMidget is optimised for classification operations (`classify` method), on which it's very efficient.
+1. GreenMidget is optimised for classification operations (`classify` method), on which it's relatively efficient.
 The results below were obtained from classification on randomly generated messages of length _1 000 words_ (that's _very_ long for SoundCloud).
 Since GreenMidget runs on a relational database (through ActiveRecord) by default the table size impacts data fetch and write:

 	* on ~ 10 000 table rows = 0.0703 seconds / message
 	* on ~ 100 000 rows = 0.2082 sec / message